top of page

 Sargonus.png

 Sargonus is the god of the Sea, chief deity amongst the coastal states of Hedonia, Thetis, and Thalassar.
-His pyramid temple, located in Hedonia, is considered the greatest architectural achievement of the modern age.
-Worshippers worldwide flock to the city to see the temple and the idol housed within it.
-Sometime after 5000 AGM, when settlers from Aea colonized the coast of Sarnath, Sargonus's statue was built over the ancient coral idol of Gulgola to commemorate humanity's victory over the merquid who originally occupied the area.
-The statue is sculpted from a single slab of green marble with eyes of giant pearl.
+His pyramid temple, located in Hedonia, is widely regarded the greatest architectural achievement of the modern age.
+Worshippers worldwide flock to the city to pay their respects to the temple and the idol housed within it.
+Sometime after 5000 AGM, when settlers from Aea colonize the Coast of Sarnath, Sargonus's statue is built atop the ancient idol of Gulgola to commemorate humanity's conquest of the merquid who originally occupied the area.
+The statue is sculpted from a single slab of green marble with eyes of pearl.

 Appearances: Ages of Aenya